CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS

 Repeat until all the tortilla's are used.

 Now that you've got them all in a dish.
-SHAKE the enchilada sauce.
-Pour over the enchiladas covering each one of them completely.
+Pour over the enchiladas covering each one of them, from end to end, completely.
 Don't just pour it over haphazardly, take your time.
 Use a small stream of sauce and cover each one lovingly.

 Cover with cheese and remaining olives and chili's.